Irene costs restart Washington budget battle

 FEMA currently has $972 million in the fund, according to congressional Republicans.

-President Barack Obama has signed declarations committing the federal government to helping states from North Carolina to New Hampshire cover disaster-response costs.
+President Barack Obama has signed declarations committing the federal government to help states from North Carolina to New Hampshire cover disaster-response costs.

 FUND RUNNING LOW